wallarm/product-documentation/docs/README.md

 # Wallarm Overview

-Wallarm is a DevOps-friendly Web Application Firewall (WAF) uniquely suited to protect your cloud applications and APIs.
+Wallarm is a DevOps‑friendly Web Application Firewall (WAF) uniquely suited to protect your cloud applications and APIs.

 Wallarm's hybrid architecture safeguards your resources by offering: